sstuqtd/editor-framework/docs/packages/create-your-package.md

 # Creating a Package

 Editor Framework loads packages before App runs.
 By default it loads packages from `editor-framework://builtin/` and `~/.{app-name}/packages/`.
-If you are working with [Fireball](https://github.com/fireball-x/fireball), then it will load packages from the `fireball/builtin` and `~/.fireball/packages` folders.

 You can customize the location it loads packages from through the `Editor.registerPackagePath` method in your `App.init` function.